nocto7/scripty_stuff/README.md

 - sends a datapoint to a beeminder goal which is hardcoded as "pomodoro", you'll probably want to change that.
 	- The datapoint value is 1
 	- The associated comment is whatever task you typed in
 - if there is a hashtag in the task then it also tries to send a datapoint to that beeminder goal.
-E.g. if you type in "do some work on #workproject" it will send a datapoint to your bigworkproject beeminder goal as well as your pomodoro goal.
+E.g. if you type in "do some work on #workproject" it will send a datapoint to your _workproject_ beeminder goal as well as your pomodoro goal.

 What the script doesn't do:
 - Any kind of error checking or reporting